 The Bluehost knowledge base looks slightly more clean and professional than the HostGator site, although it takes a bit more navigating.
 It has a search function as its main feature, as well as educational resources such as articles and “how to” guides for different sections of the site (such as emails, WordPress, domains, etc.).There is also the essential FAQ (Frequently Asked Questions) section, and a link to their contact page with information on how to contact the right department for your query.

 If you have a more complex issue not covered by general advice online, you can submit a ticket.
-This is received by a team who will attempt to resolve the problem, offering a more personalised solution.
+This is received by a team who will attempt to resolve the problem, offering a more personalized solution.
 It is worth noting that Bluehost no longer accepts tickets for tech support, as they are now focusing on other support channels.

-Last but certainly not least, this is the section you’ve been waiting for.
 One of the most important things we look at as customers when we’re making decisions is the price.
 This is pretty sensible when you’re starting your own business or working to a budget!

 Creating your own website should be exciting, not break the bank.
 Both Bluehost and HostGator give you great value for money, so whichever one you choose it’s a win-win in terms of price.